 A simple deck of cards offers a multitude of possibilities from a simple matching game for young children to solitaire for the family member needing a little alone time.
 Or, consider getting this fun camping game created by a traveling family of four.
 Our kids love this card game.

-Make sure to take note of these great camping gear on your next camping trip.
+Make sure to take note of all the camping gear list on your next camping trip.
 It will make your trip much more enjoyable and memorable.
 Plus, it will surely help you plan and prepare for a successful camping adventure with your kids!